-1) Use Tools > Macros > Record Macro to start recording a macro.
-A small window is displayed so you know that OpenOffice.org is recording.

-- 2) Type the desired information or perform an appropriate series of operations.
-In this case, I typed my name, Andrew Pitonyak. - 3) Click the Stop Recording button to stop recording, save the macro, and display the OpenOffice.org Basic Macros dialog (see Figure 1).
+- Use Tools > Macros > Record Macro to start recording a macro.
+A small window is displayed so you know that OpenOffice.org is recording. - Stop Record IX - 2) Type the desired information or perform an appropriate series of operations.
+In this case, I typed my name, Andrew Pitonyak. - 3) Click the Stop Recording button to stop recording, save the macro, and display the OpenOffice.org Basic Macros dialog.

-Figure 1: OOo Macro Organizer dialog, DBInspection library selected.
+Figure 1: OOo Macro Organizer dialog, DBInspection library selected

-4) Be certain to open the library container named My Macros.
+- 4) Be certain to open the library container named My Macros.
 Find the library named Standard under My Macros.
 Be warned, every library container has a library named Standard.
-Select the Standard library and click New Module to create a new module to contain the macro.
+Select the Standard library and click New Module to create a new module to contain the macro. - 5) The default module name is Module1.
+Type a descriptive name and click OK to create the module.
+The OpenOffice.org Basic Macros dialog is displayed again, showing the new module.